Outdoor sauna at Great Glen Sauna with a rainbow over the Scottish Highlands

 Great Glen Sauna

-🏊 Loch swim 🌲 Woodland
+Lochside Loch swim

 About this sauna

-Set beside the Bridge of Oich in the Great Glen, this is a simple, wood-fired sauna shaped by its surroundings.
+Great Glen Sauna is set beside the Bridge of Oich in the Great Glen, this is a simple, wood-fired sauna shaped by its surroundings.

 The focus is on a stripped-back experience of heat, cold and fresh Highland air, with direct access to the landscape and an outdoor, back-to-basics feel.